felbinger/AdminGuide/docs/services/netbox.md

 The public key can be aquired in the keycloak realm settings:
 ![Keycloak Realm Settings -> Keys -> Public Key of RS256 Key](../img/services/netbox_keycloak_realm_keys.png){: loading=lazy }

+## Netbox Contextmenues
+I recommend you take a look at this [contextmenu addon](https://github.com/PieterL75/netbox_contextmenus/).